acramire/neighborhoodFinder/README.md

 - **Views**: Contains the Razor views for the different controllers.
   - `Home`: Views related to the home page and main functionality.
-  - `Account`: Views for login and account creation.
   - `Submission`: Results View after valid submission, contains partial view for form.

 - **Data**: Contains the Entity Framework data context and migrations.